kubecost/docs/setup/frequently-asked-questions.md

 A: This happens when the values of these "properties" collide upon performing the aggregation.
 For example if performing the aggregation by `aggregate=label:app`, the line item `app=hello-world` may belong to multiple namespaces and Kubecost would therefore omit "properties.namespace" altogether.
 The most effective workaround is to perform a multi-aggregation (`aggregate=namespace,label:app`) to ensure all the properties you want exist in the result.
 More discussion in this [Github issue](https://github.com/kubecost/cost-analyzer-helm-chart/issues/1839).

 Q: What is the difference between `.Values.kubecostToken` and `Values.kubecostProductConfigs.productKey`?\
-A: `.Values.kubecostToken` is primarily used to manage trial access and is provided to you when visiting [http://kubecost.com/install](http://kubecost.com/install). `.Values.kubecostProductConfigs.productKey` is used to apply a Business/Enterprise license.
+A: `.Values.kubecostToken` is primarily used to manage trial access and is provided to you when visiting [http://kubecost.com/install](http://kubecost.com/install). `.Values.kubecostProductConfigs.productKey` is used to apply a Enterprise license.
 More info in this [doc](../add-key.md).